raymondworkshop/old.myblog/_posts/2014-04-19-sort-algorithms-priority-queues.markdown

 comments: true
 categories: [summary, technology, algorithms]
-abstract: "Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items). "
+abstract: "Priority Queues is a data type to find the largest M items in a stream of N items. "
 ---
 ### Introduction
 "Priority Queues is a data type to find the largest M items in a